MabelOlivia/Devops-Cloud-Engineering/LEMP_STACK/Implementing_LEMPStack.md

 CREATE DATABASE `example_database`;
 ```

-•	We creates a new user named example_user, using mysql_native_password as default authentication method
+•	We will create a new user named example_user, using mysql_native_password as default authentication method
 ```
 CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'Password';
 ```